DanielGlickmanTAU/code2seq_torch/wip.md

 input edge dim d(initally, by Diffuser#reducer, will return dim d) (reduce to edge weight-> stack(expand)  -> edge-mlp(mix)) .. possibly with mutiple graphs(reduce to nhead and sum after mlp)

+### 14/12

+grpah gps does not overfit as much as cross atten.. may be the main issue why results are not as good